-Additional Bonds may be issued in the future to finance other highway construction projects that will be part of and necessary to complete the Projects.
+Additional Bonds may be issued in the future to finance the Projects and other highway construction projects.
 See "INTRODUCTION - Additional Bonds".
 Included within the cost to complete the Projects are the cost of highway construction, including the cost of paving, grading, and drainage, the cost of replacing bridges, and the cost of landscaping and removing materials from the construction zone.
 The Projects are not pledged or mortgaged as security for the Bonds nor will the Trustee have the right to take possession of or operate the Projects upon a default under or termination of the Department's obligations involving expenditures under the Certificate and Agreement.
 See "THE CERTIFICATE AND AGREEMENT - Term of the Certificate and Agreement".